rab97/ParallelGraphColoring/DOCUMENTATION.md

 ### Parallelization

-The main concept used in distributing the work within threads is the partition in range of the graph's vertex.
+The main concept used in distributing the work within threads is the partition in range of the graph's vertices.
 Thanks to the class `Splitter`, the graph is divided in a number of sets equal to the number of threads, and each thread is assigned a specific range [from, to), in which perform the running algorithm.